essdot/js-lessons/doc/functions.md

 console.log(x)
 ```

-However, if an object is passed into a function, it is not copied.
+However, if an object is passed into a function, the object is not copied.
 Instead, the function receives a copy of the *reference* to the object.

-The state inside the object can be mutated: properties of the object can be deleted, or replaced, or new properties added to the object (unless the object is sealed or frozen).
+The function will be able to mutate the object: properties of the object can be deleted, or replaced, or new properties added to the object (unless the object is sealed or frozen).
 After the function returns, those changes will still be there:

 ```javascript
 function changeIt(o) {